oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/package.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/api/src/main/scala/org/oxygenium/api/package.scala)

-This file defines a number of utility functions and types that are used throughout the Alephium project's API.
+This file defines a number of utility functions and types that are used throughout the Oxygenium project's API.

 The file begins with a header that specifies the licensing terms for the code.
 Following this, the file defines a number of imports that are used throughout the rest of the file.